ashnur/rationals/README.md

     Examining an object can be hard, but if you cast it to a string: `r(355,113)+''` will return `'355/113'`.

-    So will `r(625,125).toString()` return `'5/1'`.
+    So `r(625,125).toString()` will return `'5/1'`.

 #### Display
 - display

     Just like toString(), but the numerator will be shown only if it's not 1.
-That is, integers will appear without a slash and a denominator.
+    That is, integers will appear without a slash symbol and a denominator.

     `r(625,125).display()` returns `'5'`.